-The treatments of the studies included the following essential oils:
+The treatments of the studies included the following essential oil formulations:

 • Yuzu (Japanese citrus fruit)

-• Mixtures of bergamot, lemon clary sage, lavender, roman chamomile, geranium, rose, sandalwood and jasmine
+• Bergamot, lemon clary sage, lavender, roman chamomile, geranium, rose, sandalwood and jasmine

 Treatments ranged from every day to once every two weeks weekly.
 Some of the treatments included inhalation therapy alone.
 Others included aromatherapy massage.
 This is when a small amount of the essential oils are blended with a massage oil.